+A. NAME, ADDRESS, EMAIL AND PHONE NUMBER:

+B. TYPE OF AGENCY/ORGANIZATION WITH WHICH YOU HAVE EXPERIENCE (Check all that apply):

+Service delivery agency

+Childcare program

+School System (preschool/primary/secondary)

+Hospital

+Private outpatient office or group practice

+Home care

+Academic institution (college, university, etc.)

+Health and wellness facility

+Research center

+Other

+C. POSITION TITLE AND DESCRIPTION OF CURRENT/PREVIOUS JOB DUTIES:

+D. REFERENCES:

-A. NAME, ADDRESS, EMAIL AND PHONE NUMBER. В. Type of agency/organization with which you have experience (Check all that apply): Service delivery agency Childcare program School System (preschool/primary/secondary) Hospital Private outpatient office or group practice Home care Academic institution (college, university, etc.) Health and wellness facility Research center Other Other C. POSITION TITLE AND DESCRIPTION OF CURRENT/PREVIOUS JOB DUTIES: D. References: 1.
-Name, title and contact information of character reference: 2.
-Name, title, and contact information of work-related reference (immediate supervisor): 3.
+- 1. Name, title and contact information of character reference: - 2.
+Name, title, and contact information of work-related reference (immediate supervisor): - 3.
 Name, title, and contact information of second work related reference:

-E. following knowledge and skills are important for service coordinators to have (National Service Coordinator ning Group/DEC, 8/12/2020).
-Please mark the ones for which you have experience and/or training: Infant and Toddler Development : Service Coordinators should have knowledge of infant and toddler development including factors that contribute to development such as family context, relationships, culture, socio-economic considerations, environment, and experiences to inform intervention decisions, child development and learning within natural environments.
+E. The following knowledge and skills are important for service coordinators to have (National Service Coordinator Training Group/DEC, 8/12/2020).
+Please mark the ones for which you have experience and/or training:

+Infant and Toddler Development : Service Coordinators should have knowledge of infant and toddler development including factors that contribute to development such as family context, relationships, culture, socio-economic considerations, environment, and experiences to inform intervention decisions, child development and learning within natural environments.
 Family-Centered Practices : Service Coordinators should have the ability to respect and support the distinctive qualities of each family, recognizing the family as the teacher, support, decisionmaker and advocate for their child.
 Interviewing : Service Coordinators must have skill in conducting interviews that includes advanced preparation, active listening, effective communication, reflection, and follow-up.
 Coordination of Services : Service Coordinators should have the ability to coordinate and monitor the timely delivery of services.
 Transition: Service Coordinators should implement smooth and effective transition plans with the family that identify the events, activities, and processes associated with key changes between environments or programs during the early childhood years.
 Professionalism : Service Coordinators should demonstrate professionalism by using personal and professional boundaries, flexibility, resiliency, time management, dependability, and by engaging in ongoing professional development.
 Practical skills : Service coordinators should have organizational skills, the ability to meet deadlines, task management skills, and the writing of plans.

-Ple ease provide a description of your experience and/or training in the areas that you marked above: an d tod that the information provided above is accurate and provides a true representation of my experience with infant Idlers with disabilities and their families.
-I also give permission for this information to be verified with the contacts (s) listed above.
-Sig natu re: Sig natu re of potential employer (if applicable):
+Please provide a description of your experience and/or training in the areas that you marked above:

+I verify that the information provided above is accurate and provides a true representation of my experience with infants and toddlers with disabilities and their families.
+I also give permission for this information to be verified with the contact person(s) listed above.